The Fox Pointe Story

 Epilogue

 Our original business plan was to use the 223(f) debt as permanent financing and hold long term for cash flow, but NOI continued to grow due to the upgrade program.
 Within six years of closing, we had far exceeded our NOI targets.
 Ultimately, we discovered that Columbus was an even stronger market than we thought.
-In 2016, this led us to refinance into brand new HUD 223(f) debt yet again, and the refinancing proceeds were sufficient to return a significant multiple of initial equity capital.
-In 2023, we refinanced again, producing yet another multiple of initial capital.
-Today, we still own the property, it's still cash flowing, and we did not need to execute a 1031 exchange with any of the refinancing proceeds because -- unlike income from sales proceeds -- income from refinancing proceeds is tax deferred.
+In 2016, this led us to refinance into brand new HUD 223(f) debt yet again, and the refinancing proceeds were sufficient to return a 100% of initial equity capital and a 21% IRR.
+In June, 2023, we refinanced again and returned another multiple of capital to investors and a 25.74% net IRR to investors over a 13-year hold without selling the property.

 Clubhouse Prior To Closing